-Artificial liver cells win their creator prize for their potential to reduce animal experimentsFebruary 29th, 2012 in Medical research
+Artificial liver cells win their creator prize for their potential to reduce animal experimentsFebruary 29, 2012 in Medicine & Health / Medical research

 Cambridge research that created liver cells from stem cells has today been recognised with a national prize by the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs).